Electric trike

+An electric trike also known as an e-trike is a three-wheeled vehicle powered by an electric motor.
+These vehicles exist in various shapes, constructions, and capabilities.
+The most common type are constructed primarily of bicycle parts but vehicles made with motorcycle, car, tuktuk, or golf cart parts also exist alongside vehicles that resemble none of those.

 Overview

 Definition

+All electric trikes have three wheels but the design, size, speed, and capabilities vary significantly across models.
+Depending on weight, motor power, and size, etrikes can be classified as bicycles, cars, motorcycles, mobility scooters, or be exempt from classification.

-While the normal legal definition of motorcycle is a two-wheeled vehicle, in the USA a motorcycle may also be three-wheeled.
-This classification does not depend on whether the operator is fully enclosed by a "cage" or exposed to the elements.
+While the normal legal definition of motorcycle is a two-wheeled vehicle, in some countries a motorcycle may also be three-wheeled.
+This classification does not usually depend on whether the operator is fully enclosed or exposed to the elements.

 Configurations

 Three-wheeled vehicles with one front wheel and two rear wheels are known as a delta design or the traditional trike (tricycle) design, while vehicles with two front wheels and one rear wheel are known as a tadpole design.
+Either the front or rear wheels may be used for turning, depending on the construction.
+Some trikes lean one or more wheels while turning which helps with balance, stability, and turning radius while providing a natural feel for those used to bicycles or motorcycles.